By Evan Minton

 Many Christians when asked by unbelievers why they should believe anything The Bible says, the most common response is “Just have faith!”.
 And this “just have faith” line is pretty much the answer to every single objection one could possibly raise against the Christian.

-Far too often people are turned away because of intellectual doubts that plague them.
+Far too often people have turned away because of intellectual doubts that plague them.
 “If God is all loving and all powerful, why does He let so much suffering go on in the world?”
 “How could a loving God send people to an eternal Hell?”
 “How do I know Yahweh is the one true God instead of these thousands of other gods in these other religions that contradict Christianity?
 How do I know The Bible is true and not The Koran or the Hindu Scriptures?”
 And when a Christian or a pastor responds with “Just have faith” that translates in the mind of the unbeliever as “in order to be a Christian, you need to commit intellectual suicide.”
 This blind faith approach is so, so, so very unbiblical.
 Many places in The Bible command us to tell others WHY Christianity is true.

 “Always be ready to give an answer to anyone who asks you to give a reason for the hope that you have, but do so with gentleness and respect.” – 1 Peter 3:15